nforgeio/neonKUBE/Images/neon-log-collector/README.md

 Note that the database file must be named `database.mmdb.gz`.
 The base **neon-log-collector** image will decompress the database when it starts.

-**Updating Your Cluster**
+**Updating Your Hive**

-For new clusters, you can specify the new collector image in the cluster definition before deployment and for existing clusters you can simply use this command to deploy the new image:
+For new clusters, you can specify the new collector image in the hive definition before deployment and for existing clusters you can simply use this command to deploy the new image:

 &nbsp;&nbsp;&nbsp;&nbsp;`nc docker service update --image YOUR-IMAGE neon-log-collector`